emjay888/quest/Quest_deployment_solution_README.md

 .gitignore: Declare files and directories to be excluded on git add command.

 ## Given more time, I would improve:
 - I would deploy SSL/TLS CERT to the ALB.
 Given the solution I chose for this quest.
 My goal was to deploy a single ALB endpoint that delivered all test stages.
-ACM would be the amongst the most appropriate method for deploying certificates.
+ACM would be amongst the most appropriate method for deploying certificates.

 - I would also further automate terraform workflow with a CI/CD pipeline by using github actions.
 Other than the automation pipelines provide, they also create more visibility, store logs for tracing and are durable.